ComposableFi/composable/.tools/runtime-upgrade/README.md

 2. Performs a `sudo`-based runtime upgrade against the local chain to verify that the upgrade will succeed.
 TODO

-3. If 2 is succesful, perform either a `sudo`-based upgrade or `democracy` proposal, depending on the provided flags.
+3. If 2 is successful, perform either a `sudo`-based upgrade or `democracy` proposal, depending on the provided flags.
 DONE

 ## Usage